 The work above doesn’t account for peeking around at freelance jobs, studying others’ blogs, taking blogging courses, and pitching to brands and sponsors.
 I have a lot to learn still.
 Plus, I have a ton of website maintenance.
 I love self-hosting with Siteground–but plugins need updating and caches clearing.
 Old posts need love, I need fresh pins, my homepage is always changing, and there are new features that I want to add.
 I also want to create sellable digital products.

 Basically, I could sit at my computer for 4-6 hours straight and not even notice.
-Remember forgetting to pee from my post about how to stay healthy and sane as a blogger?
 Somehow, I don’t think this is how I imagined ‘retirement.’
-Oh wait, because it’s not.
+Oh, wait, because it’s not.

 Are you still working on that little fun hobby of yours?